mailjet/api-documentation/guides/_newsletter.md

 - ((age>=50) and (age<70)) or (income>50000)

-Additionaly, you can filter on the contact Activities (who has opened/clicked your campaigns in the last X days).
-These function return a boolean.
+Additionaly, you can filter based on the contact Activities (who has opened/clicked your campaigns in the last X days).
+These functions return a boolean.

 - <code>HasOpenedSince(number_of_days)</code> - return true if the contact has opened a message in the last number of days
 - <code>HasClickedSince(number_of_days)</code> - return true if the contact has clocked on a message in the last number of days

-These functions are not scoped on a specific campaign., but consider any last activity instead.
+These functions are not scoped on a specific campaign, but consider any last activity instead.

 <div></div>

-###Create a contact filter
+### Create a contact filter

 ```php
 <?php